Kalutu/technical-documentation-page/README.md

 ## See Also
 The "See Also" section includes a link to the Mozilla Developer Network (MDN) CSS documentation.
 It serves as a comprehensive reference for CSS, providing detailed documentation on CSS features and properties.

+## How to View the Page
+You can view the page by opening the index.html file in your web browser.
+The page is designed to be responsive, so it should look good on any device.

+## Contributions
+Contributions to the project are welcome.
+Feel free to submit a pull request with any improvements or fixes.

+## Credits
+HTML and CSS code written by Kalutu Daniel.
+Page content sourced from MDN Web Docs.
+Readme created by Kalutu Daniel.